-My Pianists From The Past series continues with this fascinating post detailing the incredible life and career of Venezuelan pianist and composer Teresa Carreño.
-This article has been written by Venezuelan pianist and pedagogue Clara Rodriguez, who is professor of piano at the Royal College of Music Junior Department, and a noted exponent of South…
+My Pianists From The Past series continues with this fascinating post detailing the life and career of Venezuelan pianist and composer Teresa Carreño.
+This article was written by Venezuelan pianist and pedagogue Clara Rodriguez.
+She is a professor of piano at the Royal College of Music Junior Department.
+Clara is also a noted exponent of…

 5 Tips to Help Develop the Fourth & Fifth Fingers

-Wishing you all a happy and restful bank holiday weekend.
-Today’s post was first published in Pianist magazine’s April 2020 newsletter.
-I’ve written before about these pesky fingers!
-The fourth and fifth fingers can be tricky to control and they require patience to develop, and, if left to their own devices, will assume all kinds…
+This post was first published in Pianist Magazine’s April 2020 newsletter.
+The fourth and fifth fingers can be tricky to control.
+They require patience to develop.
+If left to their own devices, they will assume all kinds of weird, sprawling positions.
+Here are a few ideas to tame them.
+Most pianists know only too well…

 I hope you continue to be safe and well during this difficult period.
 It’s time for a guest feature article.
-My Pianists From The Past series is proving popular, and today’s post has been penned by British pianist Julian Jacobson, who is professor of piano at the Royal College of Music (in London, UK) and…
+My Pianists From The Past series is proving popular.
+Today’s post has been penned by British pianist Julian Jacobson.
+He is a professor of piano at the Royal College of Music in London, UK, and…

-The following article was recently published in Pianist magazine’s newsletter, and I hope it might be a useful practice tool for all those who are planning a weekend of piano practice!
+The following article was recently published in Pianist magazine’s newsletter.
+I hope it might be a useful practice tool for creating nice, even passages.
 Creating even passages, devoid of lumps, bumps, and rhythmic jerkiness, can be a demanding challenge.
-How can we practice fruitfully, encouraging fingers to work…
+How can we practice fruitfully, encouraging fingers to work optimally?
+Here are my 5 tips: 1….

 5 Tips on Stage Presentation Part 1

-Stage presentation is an important topic, not just for those who perform regularly, but also for students preparing for exams, diplomas, or school concerts and festivals.
-In my latest article for Pianist Magazine newsletter, I offer the first of two articles on stage presentation, with a few ideas for honing and developing a more assured…
+Stage presentation is an important topic.
+It is not just for those who perform regularly, it also concerns students preparing for exams, diplomas, or school concerts and festivals.
+In my latest article for Pianist Magazine newsletter, I offer the first of two articles on stage presentation.
+This article provides a few ideas for honing and…

 Playing to Your Strengths

-I haven’t written many guest posts over the past six years – the length of time that I have been running this blog.
-There’s no particular reason for this, but when the superb writer, author, journalist, and presenter, Jessica Duchen, kindly invited me to pen a post for her excellent blog, it was an offer…
+I haven’t written many guest posts over the past six years, which is the length of time that I have been running this blog.
+There’s no particular reason for this, but when the renowned writer, author, journalist, and presenter, Jessica Duchen, kindly invited me to pen a post for her excellent blog, it was an…

 Are you all Fingers and Thumbs?